ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 Adding documentation to project allows us to describe models in rich detail, and share that information with our team.
 Here, we're going to add some basic documentation to our project.

-Run **dbt docs generate** to generate the documentation for your project. dbt introspects your project and your warehouse to generate a JSON file with rich documentation about your project.
+Run **dbt docs generate** to generate the documentation for our project. dbt introspects our project and our warehouse to generate a JSON file with rich documentation about our project.

 ```
 dbt docs generate